 Go Green: Skip or sip on reusable straws

 Go straw free as much as you can.
-Decline them when you go out, or bring your own.
+Decline them when you go out or bring your own.
 Many reusable straws come with storage bags that you could easily bring with you.
+I like my FinalStraw, a collapsible stainless steel straw with a platinum silicone inner lining.
+It folds up and fits in a small case made from post consumer recycled plastic.

 There are lot of options for reusable, plastic-free straws.
 They can be found in a variety of materials, most commonly stainless steel, bamboo, glass, and silicone.
-When you’re on the go, try a collapsible straw, such as the FinalStraw, a reusable stainless steel straw with an inner platinum silicone and a case made from post consumer recycled plastic.

-Stirrer options include products like these stainless steel stirrers, ones made from silicone, or find a fun design like these glass ones on Etsy.
+Plastic-free stirrer options include products like these stainless steel stirrers, ones made from silicone, or find a fun design like these glass ones on Etsy.

 If you must use a disposable straw, go with compostable, plant-based ones such as Bambu’s Disposable Bamboo Straws, which are USDA certified organic.
 Repurpose Compostable Marine Degradable PHA Straws are another solid choice.